Repository · Notebook

 It's not just about identifying and labeling our initial dataset.
 What else can we learn from it?

-It's also the phase where we can use our deep understanding of the problem, processes, constraints and domain expertise to:
+It's also the phase where we can use our deep understanding of the problem to:

-- augment the training data split - enhance using auxiliary data - simplify using constraints - remove noisy samples - improve the labeling process
+- augment the training data split - enhance using auxiliary datasets - simplify using constraints - remove noisy samples - improve the labeling process

 Regardless of whether we have a custom labeling platform or we choose a generalized platform, the process of labeling and all it's related workflows (QA, data import/export, etc.) follow a similar approach.